 To live at the whims of the circumstances of life can be stressful.
 Some would even describe it as being debilitating.
 But how do we break free from the cycle of constant crisis management?
 I can think of only one way—trusting in Jesus.

-For some this will be consider either cliche or trite.
+For some, this will be considered either cliche or trite.
 Or maybe even both.
 What I have come to realize and believe is that I cannot control how others feel about what I now know.

 My confidence grows because Jesus remains faithful in spite of my struggles to be consistent.
 Jesus never waivers even when I have my doubts.